Anthony-R-G/UnityPlatformer/README.md

 # UnityPlatformer

 A basic 2D game that, at the moment, lets you run to the left and right as well as jump.
+Whoo

 NEED TO DO:
 -Add the entire rest of the game.